minghuaw/fe2o3-amqp/examples/event_hub/Readme.md

 - `SHARED_ACCESS_KEY_VALUE=<SharedAccessKey>`
 - `EVENT_HUB_NAME=<event_hub_name>`

-Replace the field wrapped in `<>` with the corresponding value for your Event Hub instance.
+Replace the fields wrapped in `<>` with the corresponding values for your Event Hub instance.

 Then you can run the example with